hmali/TiwlioSMS/GITHUB_INTEGRATION.md

 # GitHub Integration and Deployment Guide

-This guide covers setting up automated deployment from GitHub for your Twilio SMS application.
+This guide covers setting up automated deployment from GitHub for your GMADP application.

 ## Overview